codenamics/ReactiveNews/README.md

 # ReactiveNews

 React app, featching news from NewsAPI.
+With search functionality, also by range of dates

 ## Main Technologies